 I am a librarian, which means I like books.
 It also means I’m into statistics.

-So I figure it’s been a while since Requiem, and I recently watched American Horror Story Season Whatever: Apocalypse.
-BTW NOT the best show to watch the evening before a major hurricane is about to hit your neighborhood.
+I figure, it’s been a while since Requiem, and I recently watched American Horror Story Season Whatever: Apocalypse.
+(Nota Bene: NOT the best show to watch the evening before a major hurricane is about to hit your neighborhood)

-Okay, first of all, it’s better than Requiem… but there’s a lot going on in it that bugged me enough to want to write it out.
-FYI… THIS REVIEW WILL CONTAIN SPOILERS.
+Okay, first of all, this one is better than the I-Land...
+I mean Requiem… but it bugged me enough to want to write it out.
+FYI… SPOILERS.

 So, it’s like this.
 I’m not a big AHS fan.
 I don’t love it… I don’t hate it.
-It is what it is… which is scary murder porn.
+It is what it is… which is to say it is scary murder porn.

-AHS: The First Season was the best.
-The two leads were amazing.
-I love the episode where the house throws down with the would-be serial killers.
+AHS: The First Season was the best, because DUH.
+Favorite Episode: The one where the house throws down with the would-be serial killers.

-I also liked the season that was in New Orleans with the witches–kind of thin, plot-wise, but it was so pretty–and I always like it when Jessica Lange puts on her best Blanche Dubois.
+I also liked the season that was in New Orleans with the witches.
+It was a bit thin, plot-wise, but it was so pretty… and I always like it when Jessica Lange puts on her best Blanche Dubois.

 (No, not by storms, but by nuclear weapons.
 Filmmakers love destroying L.A.
 Check out this article for a list of movies featuring a decimated L.A.)

 There’s this OBNOXIOUS RICH GIRL who’s getting her hair done and she’s all, I wanna be an Instagram influencer, and her hairstylist, Evan Peters, is all, you’re rich, you don’t have to be an Instagram influencer, and then Carrie Fisher’s daughter is there, and there are sirens, and the rich girl’s dad’s like, Grrlll, you need to GET OUT because it’s NUCLEAR WAR…

 …and then my phone buzzes a for real alert that we’re under a tropical storm warning…